rust-lang/book/nostarch/chapter15.md

 BorrowMutError`.
 This is how `RefCell<T>` handles violations of the borrowing rules at runtime.

-If we were to catch borrowing errors at runtime rather than compile time, you'd be finding mistake in your code later in the development process and possibly not until your code was deployed to production.
+Choosing to catch borrowing errors at runtime rather than compile time, as we've done here, means you'd potentially be finding mistakes in your code later in the development process: possibly not until your code was deployed to production.
 Also, your code would incur a small runtime performance penalty as a result of keeping track of the borrows at runtime rather than compile time.
 However, using `RefCell<T>` makes it possible to write a mock object that can modify itself to keep track of the messages it has seen while you’re using it in a context where only immutable values are allowed.
 You can use `RefCell<T>` despite its trade-offs to get more functionality than regular references provide.

 ### Having Multiple Owners of Mutable Data by Combining `Rc<T>` and `RefCell<T>`